Download This Sample

 - Jews use the Maegan David or also called the Shield of David or the Star of David.

-- Menorah is one of the oldest symbols in Jewish faith.
+- Menorah is one of the oldest symbols in the Jewish faith.

 - The candlestick with seven candle holders can be seen in Jewish Synagogues.

-- It symbolises the burning bush as seen by Moses on the top of Mount Sinai.
+- It symbolizes the burning bush as seen by Moses on the top of Mount Sinai.